blaylockbk/Herbie/README.md

 **HRRR-B**, or "Herbie," is a python package for downloading recent and archived High Resolution Rapid Refresh (HRRR) model forecasts and opening HRRR data in an xarray.Dataset.
 I created most of this during my PhD and decided to organize what I created into a more coherent package.
 It will continue to evolve at my leisure.

 ## About `HRRR-B`
 HRRR model output is archived by the MesoWest group at the University of Utah on the [CHPC Pando Archive System](http://hrrr.chpc.utah.edu/).
 The GRIB2 files are copied from from NCEP every couple hours.
-Google also has a growing HRRR archive.
-Between these three data sources, there is a lot of archived HRRR data available. **This Python package helps download those archived HRRR files.**
+NOAA started pushing HRRR data to Google and AWS at in the later half of 2020.
+Between these data sources, there is a lot of archived HRRR data available. **This Python package helps download those archived HRRR files.**

 - Download full or partial HRRR GRIB2 files.
 Partial files are downloaded by GRIB message.
-- Three different data sources: [NCEP-NOMADS](https://nomads.ncep.noaa.gov/), [Pando (University of Utah)](http://hrrr.chpc.utah.edu/), and [Google Cloud](https://console.cloud.google.com/storage/browser/high-resolution-rapid-refresh?pli=1).
+- Different data sources: [NCEP-NOMADS](https://nomads.ncep.noaa.gov/), [Pando (University of Utah)](http://hrrr.chpc.utah.edu/), [Google Cloud Platform](https://console.cloud.google.com/storage/browser/high-resolution-rapid-refresh?pli=1), and [Amazon Web Services]().
     - > The Pando HRRR archive is in [process of moving to Amazon Web Services](https://github.com/blaylockbk/HRRR_archive_download/issues/2) as a public [Earth](https://aws.amazon.com/earth/) dataset.
 It will be available in [zarr](https://zarr.readthedocs.io/en/stable/) format that will allow for more flexibility for chunked data requests.
 See [Issue #2](https://github.com/blaylockbk/HRRR_archive_download/issues/2).
 - Open HRRR data as an xarray.Dataset.
 - Other useful tools (in development), like indexing nearest neighbor points and getting a cartopy crs object.